Friedrichshafen FF.31: Background and description

-Developed from the prewar Friedrichshafen FF.27 maritime reconnaissance floatplane, the FF.31 was fitted with a machine gun for the observer who had an excellent field of fire from in his position in the front cockpit.
-The aircraft was intended to be able to intercept enemy aircraft, but its lack of speed and poor rate of climb made this difficult at best.
+Developed from the prewar Friedrichshafen FF.27 maritime reconnaissance floatplane, the FF.31 was fitted with a machine gun for the observer who had an excellent field of fire from his position in the front cockpit.
+The aircraft was intended by Flugzeugbau Friedrichshafen to be able to intercept enemy aircraft in addition to its primary reconnaissance mission, but its lack of speed and poor rate of climb made this difficult at best.
 Furthermore, by this time, the vulnerability of pusher-configuration aircraft to attacks from the rear had been realized.
-The first prototype flew on 12 April 1915, but its poor performance caused the Naval Air Service to reject it for service.
+The first prototype flew on 12 April 1915 and was deemed an acceptable maritime patrol aircraft, but its poor performance as a fighter caused the Naval Air Service to reject it for service.

 The FF.31 was a twin-boom biplane with a central nacelle with the 160 PS Maybach Mb.III straight-six engine mounted at its rear.
 Two open-frame booms extended aft from the wings to carry the tail structure.
 It was fitted with two open cockpits in the nacelle.
 The observer was armed with a 7.92 mm Parabellum MG14 machine gun on a flexible mount.
 The two forward floats were attached to the lower wing by four pairs of V-shaped struts while the third float was connected directly to the tail.
 To speed construction of the aircraft, the wings and floats from the Friedrichshafen FF.29 reconnaissance aircraft were used.
-A version of the FF.31 with conventional landing gear and a 150 PS Benz Bz.III engine was designated the FF.37.
+A version of the FF.31 with conventional landing gear and a 150 PS Benz Bz.III engine was designated the FF.37, but it was also rejected for service.